Bostanabad-Research-Group/GP-for-pde-solving/README.md

 - Eikonal equation: `python main_singleoutput.py --problem 'Eikonal' --parameter 0.01`
 - Lid-Driven cavity: `python main_multioutput.py --problem 'LDC' --parameter 5`

-You can also simply open the files `main_singleoutput.py` or `main_multioutput.py` and run them in your compiler.
+Alternatively, you can also simply run the files `main_singleoutput.py` or `main_multioutput.py` in your compiler.

 To modify additional settings such as the number of layers in the neural network, optimizer, mean function, etc., please refer to the respective sections inside each main file.